 When travelling from Ngurah Rai International Airport to Ubud, you have two options.
 You can take a fixed-price taxi or hop in a pre-booked car.

 There is also an option to take the bus, but it involves two transfers, both of which have inconsistent schedules.
 We don’t recommend this, especially if it’s your first time visiting Bali.

-From the airport to Ubud takes roughly 1 hour 15 minutes, depending on traffic.
-Taxis are prepaid at the airport taxi counter and the fare costs around 360,000 IDR ($23).
+Travel time from the airport to Ubud takes about 1.5 hours.
+However, with the traffic situation, expect to arrive after 3-4 hours.
+Taxis are prepaid at the airport taxi counter and the fare costs around $24 (360,000 IDR).

 If you don’t want the hassle of worrying about your taxi ride (and want to save some money), you can also just book your ride at least a day prior to your arrival.
 As you should already know the date and time of arrival, this is in our opinion the most convenient option.

 Klook offers a taxi service to Ubud with rates from $16.50 (250,000 IDR).
 You can book taxis for both small and big groups.
 Book your private car through the link below.

 From Kuta/Seminyak to Ubud by Minibus or Taxi